cristina-v-melnic/stokes-dg-figures/README.md

 velocity spaces per graph for comparison of performance between numerical schemes.
 - *get_robustness_exp()* - Gets the data for the robustness experiments for the specified example in the directory path and returns plots of convergence histories for different values of  $Re$ (Reynolds number).
-- *get_table()* - Generates text files in a latex table format containing values for the 'keys' parameters for computations of different sigmas (parameter of the Stokes DG discretisation) to determine which value would be optimal.
+- *get_table()* - Generates text files in a table format containing values for the 'keys' parameters for computations of different sigmas (parameter of the Stokes DG discretisation) to determine which value would be optimal.